Leapsome logo

 Limitations

-What to press on in Leapsome pricing calls and technical validation before treating it as a safe choice for cloud deployment.
+What to press on in Leapsome pricing calls before signing

 Leapsome pricing opacity makes budgeting difficult for procurement teams